auth0/docs/articles/security/store-tokens.md

 `sessionStorage` - Changes made are saved and available for the current page, as well as future visits to the site on the same window.
 Once the window is closed, the storage is deleted.

+**Web Storage Disadvantages**
+* Unlike cookies, local storage is sandboxed to a specific domain and its data cannot be accessed by any other domain including sub-domains.
+* Web Storage is accessible through JavaScript on the same domain so any JavaScript running on your site will have access to web storage, and because of this can be vulnerable to cross-site scripting (XSS) attacks.
+* The developer must ensure that the JWT is always sent over HTTPS and never HTTP.

 ### Using Cookies

 You can also use cookies to store the JWT.
-But the max size of a cookie is only 4kb so that may be problematic if you have many claims attached to the token.
 The exact way to set a cookie depends on the client side language you are using.

 There are different options to control the lifetime of a cookie: